Fredericcelerse/chemistry_softwares_compilation_instructions/DFTB+/README.md

-### Plumed compilation from scratch
+### DFTB+ compilation from scratch

-You can install the DFTB+ software following the instructions contained in the DFTB+ file.
+You can install the DFTB+ software following the instructions contained in the Compilation folder.

 ### Testing DFTB+ installation